alonsoir/stream-java8-test/README.md

 This project started as a test exercise to know the api stream of java8, then try to practice with parallelism, Docker, bash scripting, in short to practice and have fun.

 # disclaimer
 It can't be taken as an example of anything because there was no intention to do it right from the beginning, so you won't find a good use of design patterns or a correct use of solid principles.
 Just practice with java8 api stream onwards, as well as apply parallelism to get better performance, play with Docker, bash scripting.
+The project is basically crap, one of those you dont like at all.
+It started out as one of those practice ones, doing functional-style stuff from some tests, but then you start playing around, you put something here, there, and you end up with a jumble of stuff you don't like.
+In short, do not take it as an example of anything.
 There are better projects in my repository on how to have a better design following solid principles and good practices.<br />

 # How to use <br />